robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 In addition to the expected asset returns, mean-variance optimisation requires a **risk model**, some way of quantifying asset risk.
-The most common risk model is probably the covariance matrix, an abstract statistical entity that describes the volatility of the asset returns and how they vary with one another.
+The most common risk model is probably the covariance matrix, a statistical entity that describes the volatility of asset returns and how they vary with one another.
 This is important because one of the principles of diversification is that risk can be reduced by making many uncorrelated bets (and correlation is just normalised covariance).